Five Martyrs of Persia: Biography

 According to the hagiographical accounts concerning them, the five martyrs are said to have lived near the village of Aza during the Sassanian Empire.
 The five women were likely monastics or, at the very least, women living a monastic life of chastity and prayer; in some hagiographies, they are described as virgins.
 They were believed to be under the spiritual guidance of a certain Paul, who was said to be a priest as well as a wealthy and greedy man.
 The five Christian women reportedly distributed all their possessions and entrusted them to him, but he chose to keep everything for himself.

-The Persians would have become aware of Paul’s wealth, denounced by one Nerses, and would have threatened to kill all six of them if the group did not renounce their belief in Jesus Christ.
-Paul, out of greed, would have accepted and thus sided with the persecutors.
-The five women, however, would have refused to abjure their Christian faith and would have been executed by the Persians and Paul, who would have conspired against them.
-They would have been ultimately beheaded.
+Some countrymen become aware of Paul’s wealth, informed by a Nerses, and threatened to kill all six of them if the group did not renounce their belief in Jesus Christ.
+Paul, renounced his belief in order to remain safe.
+The five women, however, refused to abjure their Christian faith and were beheaded by Paul.
+Paul was thrown into a river the next day.

 Celebrations

-Their memory has been commemorated since ancient times on 6 June in the Eastern Orthodox Church, but more recently, the date of 9 June has also been noted.
+Their memory has been commemorated since ancient times on 6 June in the Eastern Orthodox Church More recently, the date of 9 June has also been noted.